BlueMoonMC/Minecraft1.20.1Mappings/README.md

 **Minecraft Forge Mappings for The Minecraft Version 1.20.1**

+#### Warning: these mapping ONLY Work for the Minecraft Version 1.20.1 and ONLY Forge not neoforge or fabric or anything else

 ### How to Use it:

 - Download the Forge mod you want to implement in to your Client.